-Do you want to learn how to get more subscribers on YouTube?
-Any channel owner reading this is probably screaming “Yes!”.
+Want to learn how to get subscribers on YouTube?

-Let’s face it, the amount of subscribers you have isn’t just a way to show how popular you are.
-Getting more subscribers is the best way to increase your organic reach on YouTube making it even easier for people to find your videos and help you reap the rewards in ad revenue.
+Getting more subscribers is the best way to increase your organic reach on YouTube, making it easier for people to find your videos and increasing your ad revenue.

 - Run a giveaway